basilstotz/ltsp-pnp/README.md

 You might want to configure your router to serve a static address for the ltsp-pnp-server.
 It's allways a good idea, when servers have fix IP addresses,

-Plug the ltsp-pnp server and all clients in a normal switch with enough port for all your clients plus two port for ther server and the internet
+Plug the ltsp-pnp server and all clients in a normal 1 GBit/s switch with enough port for all your clients plus one extra port for the router.

-Internet is 'injected' by connecting this switch to your router.
+Connect the switch with your router.

 ## Server